-Finally, the CDC recommends that programs work with and involve law enforcement and other stakeholders in the implementation and operation of an SSP in order to form a good working relationship with law enforcement agencies in the community.43 Ten states (California, Colorado, Georgia, Maine, North Carolina, Ohio, Rhode Island, Tennessee, Utah, and Virginia) specifically require that SSPs consult with law enforcement prior to beginning operation or provide law enforcement with certain information, typically a copy of the program's security plan.44
+The CDC also recommends that programs work with and involve law enforcement and other stakeholders in the implementation and operation of an SSP in order to form a good working relationship with law enforcement agencies in the community.
+Ten states (California, Colorado, Georgia, Maine, North Carolina, Ohio, Rhode Island, Tennessee, Utah, and Virginia) specifically require that SSPs consult with law enforcement prior to beginning operation or provide law enforcement with certain information, typically a copy of the program's security plan.